This post contains affiliate links.

 Bao Buns

-Step 1: Prep the parchment
+Step 1: Prep The Parchment

-Step 2: Activate the yeast
+Step 2: Activate The Yeast

 In a large bowl, stir together the water, sugar, and yeast.
 Let sit for 5 minutes until the yeast makes the water frothy.

-Step 3: Create the dough
+Step 3: Create The Dough

 In a separate bowl, stir together the flour, baking soda, and salt.
 Add the flour mixture to the water mixture along with the oil.
 Stir the ingredients until a loose ball forms, and then knead by hand for 5 minutes on a clean surface.
 If you have a bread hook for a standing mixer, you can use this to knead the dough for 3 minutes.

-Step 4: Let the dough rise
+Step 4: Let The Dough Rise

-A clear glass bowl filled with risen bao bun dough
+A bowl with bun dough risen.

-Step 5: Shape the buns
+Step 5: Shape The Buns

 Roll the dough out to be ¼ inch thick.* Using a cookie cutter or cup, cut 3- to 4-inch circles out of the dough.
 Lightly brush the inside of each circle with oil, and then fold the circle in half (the oil will prevent the bun from gluing itself closed while steaming).
 Flatten and reshape as needed.